aadulan/solve-x/README.md

 ![Mandelbrot Maps on a phone and tablet](./public/photo.png "Mandelbrot Maps on a phone and tablet")

-Created as an Honours Project at The University of Edinburgh, supervised by Heather Yorston.
+Created as an Honours Project in 2019-2020 at The University of Edinburgh, supervised by Heather Yorston.

 ___